SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

 Semantic Kernel is an SDK that integrates Large Language Models (LLMs) like OpenAI, Azure OpenAI, and Hugging Face with conventional programming languages like C#, Python, and Java.
 Semantic Kernel achieves this by allowing you to define plugins that can be chained together in just a few lines of code.

 What makes Semantic Kernel _special_, however, is its ability to _automatically_ orchestrate plugins with AI.
 With Semantic Kernel
 [planners](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planner), you can ask an LLM to generate a plan that achieves a user's unique goal.
-Afterwards, Semantic Kernel will execute the plan for the user.
+Afterward, Semantic Kernel will execute the plan for the user.

 ## Lab objectives